We export fuels around the world

 Jet Fuel

-Jet fuel, also known as aviation turbine fuel (ATF or avtur), is specifically formulated for aircraft equipped with gas-turbine engines.
-This type of aviation fuel ranges in color from colorless to straw-colored.
-Jet A and Jet A-1 are the most widely utilized fuels in commercial aviation, adhering to a global standard.
+Jet fuel, also known as aviation turbine fuel (ATF or avtur), is specifically formulated for use in aircraft that are equipped with gas-turbine engines, which are essential for modern aviation.
+This specialized type of aviation fuel can range in color from entirely colorless to a light straw-colored hue, depending on its formulation and composition.
+In the commercial aviation sector, Jet A and Jet A-1 are the most widely utilized grades of jet fuel, as they meet stringent global standards for quality and performance, ensuring safe and efficient operations around the world.

 Why is LNG important?